Daaaaanl/Daaaaanl.github.io/essays/smart-questions.md

 ## Why should you ask smart questions?

 Knowing how to ask smart questions is something everyone should learn to do.
 It helps you and everyone find a solution if there is one.
 When one person has a questions it is also likely for others to have the same question.
 By asking a smart question, it will make the ones who know the answer more willing to help.
-It is essential for software engineers especially, to know how to ask smart questions because vague not-smart questions may get his with RTFM or STFW.
+It is essential for software engineers especially, to know how to ask smart questions because vague not-smart questions may get his with RTFM (Read the F-en Manual) or STFW (Search the F-en Web).
 Getting clear and concise answers is what software engineers need since spaghetti code doesn’t do anyone any good.

 ## Example of a smart question